fit-and-fuel/fit-fuel/README.md

 ## Background

-Mobile technology and health applications have affected the way nutritionist’s education and practice is carried out.
+Mobile technology and health applications have affected the way nutritionistâ€™s education and practice is carried out.
 So, Fit&Fuel web application came to revolutionize the way nutritionists and patients interact, providing a seamless platform for personalized health services.
 This web App aims to address the challenges of accessibility to nutritionists and the management of health information.
 We aim to improve individuals' well-being by offering convenient access to professional guidance and make healthy lifestyle adjustments.

 ## Problem Statement